Leadership in Training Program (LIT)

 Ready to find out what type of leader you can be?

-Tabor Academy Summer Program Counselor-In-Training Program is looking for responsible past campers who are interested in gaining leadership skills through classroom work and hands-on experiences in addition to activity-based knowledge.
+The Tabor Summer Camp Leadership-In-Training (LIT) Program seeks returning and new campers who are interested in gaining leadership skills throughout the summer with hands-on experiences, course-work, and activity-based knowledge.
 This is a four summer program.
-Skills learned during the summer(s) as a CIT will be applicable not only if the participant becomes a counselor at the Summer Program but also in any future endeavors where working with others is crucial.
-Counselors-in-Training must be able to reflect on their experiences throughout the summer and be willing to push themselves out of their comfort zone in order to learn what it means to follow and what it means to lead.
+Skills learned during the summer(s) as a LIT can be applied in any future endeavors where working with others is crucial.
+LITs must be able to reflect on their experiences throughout the summer and be willing to push themselves out of their comfort zone in order to learn what it means to follow and what it means to lead.
 Please read more on our LIT programs below, and note that both the day and residential programs are a 5 week commitment.
 Please click here for dates and rates.

-Please check back here on November 15, to complete the CIT application for summer 2018.
+Please click here to complete and submit the LIT application for levels 3 and 4 for summer 2018.

-Working at Tabor Summer Camp after the LIT Program: Successful completion of the CIT program does not guarantee employment at TASP.
+Working at Tabor Summer Camp after the LIT Program: Successful completion of the LIT program does not guarantee employment at Tabor Summer Camp.
 All applicants must have spent a year out of high school or have finished their first year of college.
-A year of separation for our CITs from the program can be crucial in their development as the extra time can teach our former CITs, if they are hired as staff, that it takes committed work and effort to create a memorable Tabor Summer Camp experience for the campers.
+A year of separation for our LITs can be crucial in their development as the extra time can teach our former LITs, if they are hired as staff, that it takes committed work and effort to create a memorable Tabor Summer Camp experience for the campers.
 Please click here to view the employment process.